apache/openwhisk/docs/catalog.md

 ```

 **Note** The Cloudant change trigger used to support the parameter `includeDocs`, this is not longer supported.
-  To migrate an old trigger that was created with `includeDocs`:
+  You will need to recreate triggers previously created with `includeDocs`:
-  Recreate the trigger with no includeDocs parameter
+  Recreate the trigger without the `includeDocs` parameter
   ```
   $ wsk trigger delete myCloudantTrigger
   $ wsk trigger create myCloudantTrigger --feed /myNamespace/myCloudant/changes --param dbname testdb